- Brand name

 - severe fatigue or weakness

 - frequent infections

 If you develop any skin rash (e.g. spots or 'hives') during lamotrigine treatment contact your doctor immediately.
-There are reports of skin rash associated with lamotrigine treatment.
-Some of these may be serious and cause severe illness.

 Tell your doctor or pharmacist that you are taking lamotrigine if you are about to be started on any new medicines.

 Tell your doctor if you become pregnant or are trying to become pregnant.